matthiasn/clojure-system-book/manuscript/Example1-Counter.md

 ~~~
 (ns example.store
   "In this namespace, the app state is managed.
-One can only interact with the state by sending
+One can only interact with the
-  immutable messages.
-Each such message is then handled by a handler function.
-These handler functions
+   state by sending immutable messages.
+Each such message is then handled by a
-  here are pure functions, they receive message and previous state and return the new state.
+   handler function.
+These handler functions here are pure functions, they
+   receive message and previous state and return the new state.

-  Both the messages passed around and the new state returned by the handlers are validated using
+   Both the messages passed around and the new state returned by the handlers
-  clojure.spec.
-This eliminates an entire class of possible bugs, where failing to comply with
+   are validated using clojure.spec.
+This eliminates an entire class of possible
-  data structure expectations might now immediately become obvious."
+   bugs, where failing to comply with data structure expectations might now
+   immediately become obvious."
   (:require [cljs.spec :as s]))

 (defn inc-handler
   "Handler for incrementing specific counter"
   [{:keys [current-state msg-payload]}]
+  {:new-state
-  {:new-state (update-in current-state [:counters (:counter msg-payload)] inc)})
+   (update-in current-state [:counters (:counter msg-payload)] #(+ % 1))})

 (defn dec-handler
   "Handler for decrementing specific counter"